EGA-archive/EGA-auth/README.md

   road.

 * If the user exists at CentralEGA, we parse the JSON answer and put the retrieved user in the local cache.
-We then create the user's home directory (which location might vary per LocalEGA site).

 * Upon new requests, only the cache gets queried.

+The configuration settings are in `/etc/ega/auth.conf`, and the cache can be bypassed with `use_cache = no`.

 Now that the user is retrieved, the PAM module takes the relay baton.